StrangeRanger/bash-style-guide/content/bashism.md

 - **Flexibility**: Arrays allow for straightforward manipulation and access to individual elements, as well as simpler expansion in commands that accept multiple arguments.
 - **Ease of Maintenance**: Code utilizing arrays is generally clearer and easier to maintain, particularly as script complexity increases.

-## Parsing Strings
+## Parsing Input into Variables

-Parsing strings is a common task in Bash scripting, allowing you to extract specific elements or values from a string.
-Bash provides various methods for parsing strings, including `read`, `awk`, and `sed`.
+Parsing input into variables is a common task in Bash scripting, allowing you to extract and process data from user inputs, files, or other sources.
+Bash provides the `read` command for these kinds of tasks, offering a more efficient and secure alternative to external commands like `awk`, `sed`, or `cut`.

 /// admonition | Guidelines
-    type: tip
+    type: info

-- **Use `read`**: Employ `read` to safely and efficiently parse user inputs and other data directly into variables.
+- **Bash Built-ins**: Employ `read` to safely and efficiently parse user inputs and other data directly into variables.
 - **Customize with IFS**: Adjust the Internal Field Separator (IFS) as needed when using `read` to ensure that inputs are split according to your specific requirements, enhancing the flexibility and accuracy of data parsing.
+- **Avoid External Commands**: Minimize the use of external commands like `awk`, `sed`, or `cut` for parsing strings.

 ///

 /// details | Examples
+    type: example
 //// tab | Parsing a Space-Separated String

 _Using `awk`_